jiajunhuang/guard/README.md

 guard is a generic high performance circuit breaker & proxy written in Go.
 It has four major component:

-- radix tree: which stores registed URLs(it's a customized version [httprouter](https://github.com/julienschmidt/httprouter))
+- radix tree & response status ring: which stores registed URLs
-- timeline bucket: which records response results
-- load balancer: which distributes requests
+- load balancer: which distributes requests(algorithms: randomized distribute, round robin, weighted round robin)
 - circuit breaker: which make sure your backend services will not breakdown by a large quantity of requests
+- proxy server: it's based on fasthttp

+> radix tree is inspired by [httprouter](https://github.com/julienschmidt/httprouter), thanks!

+> proxy is based on [fasthttp](https://github.com/valyala/fasthttp), thanks!

 ## workflow